Generating the jobs of the 21st century at Fishermans Bend

-A major step forward in the transformation of Fishermans Bend was announced in September 2016 with plans to develop Australia's leading design, engineering and technology district at the General Motors Holden (GMH) site in Salmon Street.
+A major step forward in the transformation of Fishermans Bend was announced in September 2016 with plans to develop Australia's leading design, engineering and technology district at the General Motors Holden (GMH) site between Salmon Street and Todd Road.

-The Government’s strategic purchase of this site, located in the heart of Fishermans Bend will bring together industry leaders in the cutting edge areas of aerospace, defence, marine design, automotive design, and more.
+The Government’s strategic purchase of this site, located in the heart of Fishermans Bend will bring together industry leaders in the cutting edge areas of aerospace, defence, transportation technologies, and more.

-This project will drive private sector investment into the Fishermans Bend Employment Precinct and this strategically located site will see key industry players, education and research organisations work together to grow our design, engineering and technology capital and create thousands of high value jobs.
+This project will drive private sector investment into the Fishermans Bend Employment Precinct and this strategically located site will see key industry players, education and research organisations work together to grow Victoria's design, engineering and technology capacity and create thousands of high value jobs.

 In December 2017, Australia's highest-ranked university, the University of Melbourne, announced it will build a new campus in Fishermans Bend as part of an almost $1 billion commitment to create a world-class engineering school.

-Set to open in the early 2020s, the new campus will cover seven hectares of the GMH site.
-The new campus will be at the heart of Australia’s largest urban renewal area and will see over 1000 new engineering and IT students and academics collaborating with industry leaders in cutting edge fields.
+Set to open in the early 2020s, the new campus will cover seven hectares of the former GMH site.
+The new campus will see over 1000 new engineering and IT students and academics collaborating with industry leaders in cutting edge fields.